On this page

 International Equivalents

 EN 14931 is the European counterpart, covering pressure vessels for human occupancy for CE-marked products sold in the EU.
-ISO 13485:2016, adopted in over 100 countries as the quality management standard for medical device manufacturers, governs design control, documentation, and post-market surveillance systems.
+ISO 13485:2016, adopted internationally as the quality management standard for medical device manufacturers, governs design control, documentation, and post-market surveillance systems.
 A fully documented hard-shell chamber typically carries both: PVHO-1 or EN 14931 compliance on the vessel itself, and ISO 13485 certification for the manufacturing quality system.
+On the medical-regulatory side, manufacturers registered under frameworks such as EU MDD/MDR (CE marking), UKCA, Medsafe, SFDA, UAE MOH and national FDA registrations (Thailand, Ghana) — as HPO TECH is — can supply the per-market approval documentation clinical buyers need; the full register is on the certifications page.

 Hard-Shell vs. Inflatable: Side-by-Side Specs